 In 1911, an additional building to the west of the main building, formerly containing a lecture hall and library, was donated by Frederick Horniman’s son Emslie Horniman.
 Townsend also designed this.
 A new extension, opened in 2002, was designed by Allies and Morrison.

-Horniman Museum – Logo
+Horniman Museum Logo ReBrand

-Project for City and Guild Graphic Design Course, brief was to create a new set of signs to direct visitors, the aim here was to colour code the department and differentiate each area so that visitors were able to follow the signs.
+Project for City and Guild Graphic Design Course, the brief was to create a new set of signs to direct visitors, the aim here was to colour code the department and differentiate each area so that visitors were able to follow the signs.